bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 ## Data Access

-Reference genomes and metagenomic data analyzed for this study are available in public repositories as described in the methods.
+All reference genomes and metagenomic data analyzed for this study are available in public repositories as described in the methods.

 ## Competing Interests Statement